johnwalicki/viam-people-detection-sensor/README.md

 # VIAM People Detection Sensor / Local Module Example

-This VIAM People Detection Sensor example demonstrates how to create custom modular resource using Viam's Python SDK, and how to connect it to a webcam / People detection vision model in the Viam App dashboard.
+This VIAM People Detection Sensor example demonstrates how to create a custom modular resource using Viam's Python SDK, and how to connect it to a webcam / People detection vision model in the Viam App dashboard.

 <center>
 <img src="images/peopleSensor-detected-true.png" width="600" alt="">